Be Well, Be a Duck

 Nobody talks about the moments in their college experience that were low or made them feel vulnerable.
 Failing the first exam.
 Feeling alone.
 Not knowing how to "adult."
 In reality, these are normal and common experiences that most, if not all, Ducks deal with at some point.
 None of these are experiences that you have to handle by yourself.
 There are a variety of resources from individual counseling sessions to specialized treatment available.
 Knowing about them could help you during your life as a Duck or make the difference when a friend needs some help.

 Taking care of your health is key to having a full college experience.
-The University Health Center offers many different ways for you to stay healthy and take care of your body.
+The University Health Services offers many different ways for you to stay healthy and take care of your body.
 From your annual flu shot—which you should probably get—to visiting a physical therapist to look at that old knee injury, there are resources to make sure that you can take advantage of every opportunity rather than miss out because of a cold.